 Health Professions Program Degrees

 The Health Professions Program offers both Bachelor of Science and Associate of Science degree programs, as well as a Master of Science in Medical Science program.
-The IU School of Medicine Health Professions Programs faculty recommend for confers degrees only to students who have been admitted to Indiana University and are students in good standing in the School and the professional program.
+The IU School of Medicine Health Professions Programs faculty recommend degree conferral only to students who have been admitted to Indiana University and are students in good standing in the university and the professional program.
 Candidates for degrees are eligible for graduation upon completion of all program requirements in effect when the student first enrolls in professional course work, provided requirements are met within five years.
 Each program has specific course requirements.
 Refer to the program of interest for details.

 Academic counseling and guidance is available for students.
 Students are responsible for seeking such counseling and guidance and for planning courses of study to meet degree requirements.

 Program faculty reserve the right to require students whose program course of study is interrupted for any reason to meet requirements as specified by the director of the program and the School’s dean or the dean’s designee.
 Changes in the student’s original program may be necessary when, for example, a curriculum has been revised, offerings are no longer available, significant changes in curriculum content have occurred, or repetition of material is deemed essential to assure continuity of clinical competency.